The Completion of the Walls Despite Opposition

 After dealing with the internal difficulties arising from economic inequities, Nehemiah returns to the personal problems brought on by the persistent attempts of his enemies to stop the work of rebuilding the walls of Jerusalem.
 The work on the wall had reached a crucial stage and was almost complete.
 Failing in every previous attempt to halt the work, Sanballat and his evil allies determined that the final solution would be to murder Nehemiah, either outside the City (see Ci – Attempts to Snare Nehemiah), or inside the Temple (to see link click Cj – The Hiring of False Prophets).
 However, despite all their efforts, even with inside help, the wall was completed with the help of ADONAI’s strength and the people’s courage (see Ck – The Completion of the Walls).254

 In this study, we have focused on the positive leadership qualities of Nehemiah.
 But there is also much to be learned from another perspective.
-Here are ten fatal flaws that derail leaders:
+Here are ten fatal flaws that derail those who think they are in charge:

 Poor leadership in good times can be hidden, but poor leadership in bad times is a recipe for disaster.
 To find out why leaders fall a recent study was done scrutinizing results from two studies: In one, 360-degree feedback data was collected on more than 450 Fortune 500 executives and then teased out the common characteristics of the 31 who were fired over the next three years In the second, 360-degree feedback data was analyzed from more than 11,000 leaders and identified the ten-percent who were considered least effective.
 Comparing the ineffective leaders with the fired leaders, the study came up with the ten most common leadership shortcomings.
 Every bad leader had at least one, and most had several.